Here you can learn more about English as an international language, and how you might either study English or learn to teach it.

 It was estimated that a billion people were learning English at the turn of the Millennium and that this number could double in a decade, (Graddol, 1997).
 So does this mean the future of English as a world language is ensured?
 We’ll have to wait and see!

-For further information and conflicting opinions on the future of English as a global language, please refer to the links below:
+For further information and conflicting opinions on the future of English as a global language, please refer to the link below:

 For information about the different varieties of English and audio samples of different accents in the UK and worldwide, try these links: